Skip to main content

 3 mentions Positive Neutral Negative

-• “While the game has a fairly large roster of characters, and a decent number of stages and music tracks from the get-go, the final boss character from their respective games and the other unlockables require some work to get, which can either be fairly difficult as you're required to clear certain modes in a single credit on normal or higher, or a lengthy process of grinding gameplay sessions until they eventually unlock.”
+• “While the game has a fairly large roster of characters, and a decent number of stages and music tracks from the get-go, the final boss characters and other unlockables require extensive grinding or challenging tasks, such as clearing certain modes on normal or higher in a single credit.”

 • stability

-• “Whereas Rockin' Android released a bug-ridden PC port of a PlayStation 3 port of a PC game with mediocre redrawn 'HD' graphics (that's thankfully optional) with a host of problems at launch, such as glitches that weren't in the original version and broken online multiplayer that soured many players (myself included with the DRM-free version from select bundles that never got patched since they seem to be pro-DRM lately).”
+• “Whereas Rockin' Android released a bug-ridden PC port of a PlayStation 3 port of a PC game with mediocre redrawn 'HD' graphics (thankfully optional) and a host of launch problems, including glitches not present in the original and broken online multiplayer that soured many players (myself included with the DRM-free version from select bundles that never got patched), Fruitbat Factory took their time to ensure everything worked while improving quality-of-life features, which was well worth the delays.”

-• “There are some glitches and rough patches.”
+• “There are some glitches and rough patches that affect gameplay stability.”

 Buy Acceleration of SUGURI 2